chrisyoung/hecks-archive/README.md

 * Value Store (Service?)
 * Generator to create config.ru file
 * Server gem
 * CouchDB Persistence Adapter
 * Domain Console

 ## Challenges:
 * Remove all if statements
-* Generate an elixr project
+* Generate an Elixr project
 * Create Commands from Product Use Cases
 * Create plugin for Asana to show test results on use cases
 * Figure out scheme to use in memory db in production and periodically flush to real db